-For this activity, you will be measuring the geometric shapes on the back of this page using the ruler that has been provided to you.
-All Trial 1 measurements are to be made with the side of the ruler which has been subdivided into centimeter units only.
-Trial 2 measurements will be made with the side of the ruler that has centimeter and millimeters divisions.
+For this activity, you will be measuring the geometric shapes page two using the ruler that has been provided to you on the last page.
+Cut out one of each ruler, and follow the protocol for making measurements.
+All Trial 1 measurements are to be made with the ruler which has been subdivided into centimeter units only.
+Trial 2 measurements will be made with the ruler that has centimeter and millimeters divisions.